 Your control over your personal information

 Opt-out / Changing your status: At any time you can withdraw permission for the use of your personal information.
 This can be done by contacting our data protection officer by sending an email to email@example.com

 GDPR General Data Protection Regulation (GDPR)

-Please be aware that from May 2018 the Data Protection Act will be replaced by General Data Protection Regulation (GDPR) which is a is a legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union.
+From 25 May 2018 the Data Protection Act was replaced by General Data Protection Regulation (GDPR) which is a is a legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union.

 We use a technology nicknamed "Cookies" on our website.
 Cookies make your visit to our website easier and improve the quality of the visitor experience.